open-component-model/ocm-spec/doc/04-extensions/03-storage-backends/README.md

 extensions (like for the storage backends) into a dedicated language binding to achieve interoperability among those implementations.

 - *Layer 1* contains the specification of the OCM model.
   A dedicated language binding provides an API implementation according to this specification.
   This API is then used by consumers requiring access to OCM component versions in a dedicated programming language (model language binding).

 - *Layer 2* is the abstract extension specification with formats and operations.
-Here, it specifies how to embed storage backends technologies. (language independent)
+Here, it specifies how to embed storage backend technologies (language independent).

 - *Layer 3* is the abstract specification of the extension mapping for a dedicated backend technology, describing how extension elements and